How $1,400 Worth of Drugs Put $155,000 in the State’s Pocket

 Our Takeaway: Senator Burton’s bill likely would prevent the government from forfeiting cash from the driver, who was never convicted.
 The passenger’s cash also likely would not have been forfeited under Burton’s proposed legislation since it was less than $200.
 This case illustrates the depths the government will go to take a small amount of property.
 No drug deals were observed, and with this amount at stake, not even the flimsiest of accounting insinuates connecting the $600 to drug dealing.
 Nonetheless, the government began full-fledged legal action against low-income defendants to pursue two phones and $600.

-In step with Texas’ current legislation, the State of Indiana is considering Senate Bill 8.
+At the same time Texas was considering Burton’s proposed 2017 legislation, the State of Indiana was considering Senate Bill 8.
 Just as Senator Burton’s bill requires, the Indiana legislation mandates that forfeiture would only be available if a criminal conviction is obtained.
 It also would raise the standard of proof from preponderance of evidence to clear and convincing evidence.

-Ultimately, Senator Burton’s legislation and Indiana’s Senate Bill 8 seek to restrict asset forfeiture to cases where underlying criminal charges are brought and successfully prosecuted.
+Like Senator Burton’s legislation, Indiana Senate Bill 8 also died.
+Both bills sought to restrict asset forfeiture to cases where underlying criminal charges are brought and successfully prosecuted.
 In practicality, such legislation categorizes forfeitures as quasi-criminal as opposed to akin to normal civil disputes.

 Do you agree or disagree with asset forfeiture reform?
 Let us know in the comments below.
 If you’ve have received a Notice of Intended Forfeiture, contact us at (817) 203-2220 or online: